1999AZZAR/simple-trivia-game/Readme.md

 ## Usage

-- Open the game in a web browser.
+- Open the game in your web browser.
-- Start the trivia by answering the questions displayed.
+- Customize your game by selecting a language, category, difficulty, and question type.
+- Click "Start Game" and enjoy the challenge!
-- Your score will be shown as you progress through the game.
+- Your score will be tracked as you progress.

 ## Project Structure

 - **`index.html`:** The main HTML file containing the structure of the game.
-- **`styles.css`:** CSS file for styling the game interface.
+- **`styles.css`:** CSS file for the modern, glassmorphism-inspired styling.
-- **`scripts.js`:** JavaScript file that handles the game logic and interaction.
+- **`scripts.js`:** JavaScript file that handles the game logic, API calls, and dynamic interactions.

 ## Contributing